EKbanaML/ekbanaml.github.io/python/pointcloud-projection.md

 Planar and Spherical Projections of a Point Cloud
 =================================================
 A point cloud is a collection of points in 3D coordinate space represented by x, y and z axes.
 These points may just form a geometric shape, or more complex structures such as a 3-dimensional representation of the real world.
-Various libraries, even with open-sources, such as the <a href="http://pointclouds.org/">Point Cloud Library (PCL)</a> and Intel's <a href="http://www.open3d.org/">Open3D</a>, natively support data types to represent point clouds.
+Various libraries, even with open-sources, such as the <a href="http://pointclouds.org/">Point Cloud Library (PCL)</a> and Intel's <a href="http://www.open3d.org/">Open3D</a>, provide native support data types to represent point clouds.
 These libraries not only allow simple geometric transformations of the cloud but also provide sophisticated functionalities such as reconstruction of a 3D scene from various images.

 However, this article discusses simple geometric approach to achieve the reverse of 3D reconstruction, i.e generate an image from a point cloud.
 We will also see how to project the point cloud onto other non-planar geometries such as a sphere.
 Hence, our objective is the following
 * Project a point cloud from a certain perspective to a given plane, then store the projection as an image; and